-With the disjointed astronaut seeking the guidance of God among those lost [featured cover below]- the album consists of euphoric anthems in its all grandeur, as Architects tackle the destruction of the world we see around us.
+With the disjointed astronaut seeking the guidance of God among those lost; the album consists of euphoric anthems as Architects tackle the destruction of the world we see around us.

 Although not as forged incessantly as its predecessor, Holy Hell in 2018, it still packs a punch and has an ever-present introspection into the band’s inner thoughts and feelings than any other release.
 Where we had the illustrious work of Doomsday and Royal Beggars, these have been evolved into the raw emotion of Animals and Black Lungs – that are more emphatically choral and beautiful in its making.